calscoo/portfolio/hugo/content/about.md

     * **Responsibilities:**

-      * Developed and maintained AWS infrastructure using Terraform and Kubernetes, ensuring optimal performance and security.
+      * Develop and maintain AWS infrastructure using Terraform and Kubernetes, ensuring optimal performance, low cost and security.
-      * Improved IAM policies and user management, segregating permissions by environment and service, which increased security and auditability.
+      * Improve IAM policies and user management, segregating permissions by environment and service, which increases security and auditability.
-      * Reconfigured Lambdas to run within VPCs, enhancing the security posture of the organization.
+      * Reconfigure Lambdas to run within VPCs, enhancing the security posture of the organization.
-      * Participated in on-call rotation, promptly addressing and mitigating incidents, ensuring system stability and minimizing downtime.
+      * Participate in on-call rotation, promptly addressing and mitigating incidents, ensuring system stability and minimizing downtime.
-      * Led the migration of multiple microservices to Kubernetes ServiceAccount authentication, reducing reliance on AWS IAM access keys.
+      * Leads the migration of multiple microservices to Kubernetes ServiceAccount authentication, reducing reliance on AWS IAM access keys.
-      * Streamlined and automated RDS snapshot management, optimizing resource usage and lowering costs.
+      * Streamlines and automates RDS snapshot management, optimizing resource usage and lowering costs.
-      * Conducted security reviews of team repositories, ensuring compliance with best practices and company standards.
+      * Conducts security reviews of team repositories, ensuring compliance with best practices and company standards.
-      * Collaborated with the team to plan and implement migration strategies for environment secrets to AWS Secrets Manager.
+      * Collaborates with the team to plan and implement migration strategies for environment secrets to AWS Secrets Manager.
-      * Implemented external secrets provider in Kubernetes environments, syncing secrets with AWS Secrets Manager and improving security posture.
+      * Implements external secrets provider in Kubernetes environments, syncing secrets with AWS Secrets Manager and improving security posture.

   * ### Pedigree Technologies (Jan 2021 - Aug 2022)